linsalrob/ComputationalGenomicsManual/Whole_Genome_Sequencing/README.md

 *Thought experiment*: How big are genomes of phages, Bacteria, Archaea, Eukarya?<sup>[1](#footnote1)</sup>

 *Thought experiment*: Suppose that you want to sequence the genome of a bacteria that is 1,000,000 bp and you are using a sequencing technology that reads 1,000 bp at a time.
-What is the least number of reads you could use to sequence that genome?<a name="footnote2">2</a>
+What is the least number of reads you could use to sequence that genome?<sup>[2](#footnote2)</sup>

 A long time ago, when sequencing was expensive, these two questions kept people awake.
 For example, Lander and Waterman published a paper [describing the number of clones that need to be mapped (sequenced)](https://www.ncbi.nlm.nih.gov/pubmed/3294162) to achieve representative coverage of the genome.
 Part of this theoretical paper is to discuss how many clones would be needed to cover the whole genome.
 In those days, the clones were broken down into smaller fragments, and so on and so on, and then the fewest possible fragments sequenced.
 Because the order of those clones was known (from genetics and restriction mapping), it was easy to put them back together.